Silver Whisper: Accommodations

 There are 194 outside suites, ranging in size from 287 sqft to 1435 sqft; 80% of which feature teak balconies.

 Destinations

-On 6 January 2020, Silver Whisper, left Fort Lauderdale, Florida, to begin a journey that will take one hundred and forty days to visit sixty two port of calls on all seven continents.
-In March 2020, Silver Whisper was forced to end the Legends of Cruising world cruise due to the outbreak of the global coronavirus pandemic.
+On 6 January 2020, Silver Whisper, left Fort Lauderdale, Florida, to begin a journey that was to take 140 days to visit 62 port of calls on all seven continents.
+In March 2020, Silver Whisper was forced to end the Legends of Cruising world cruise due to the outbreak of the COVID-19 pandemic.